At the moment the four best places to test autosomal DNA in alphabetical order are:

 If you test at Ancestry.com or 23andme or MyHeritage, you can take your results and upload them to Family Tree DNA to see your matches there for free plus get their full tools for a small price ($19).
-Whichever one you use, upload the results to GEDmatch.com (now GENESIS) in order to compare to people who have tested elsewhere as well as get some different ancestry composition results.
+Whichever one you use, upload the results to GEDmatch.com (now merged with GENESIS) in order to compare to people who have tested elsewhere as well as get some different ancestry composition results.
 You can benefit science and get some more information and another view of your ancestry composition by uploading your results to DNA.land (see my blog post about that site).
 MyHeritage.com is also taking DNA uploads of other companies’ test results with a small fee to see your matches.

 The ISOGG wiki has an excellent article about DNA testing here: